anneshachakrabarty706-alt/Railease/01-Problem-Statement/09-PRD/10-User-Flow/10-User-Flow/user-flow.md

     ├── Payment Issues
     └── Login / OTP Issues

-### 🎯 Next milestone

-After you mark **Step 10 done**, we'll start **Step 11 — Wireframes**.

-That's where we'll decide the actual screens RailEase needs, such as:
+---

+## MVP User Flow

-**Home → Search Results → Passenger Details → Payment → Booking Status → Confirmation.**
+Search → Select → Passenger Details → Review → Payment → Booking Status → Confirmation

+Error Recovery should be available whenever something goes wrong.

+---

+## Key UX Principle

+Every critical state should answer three questions:

+1. What happened?
+2. What is happening?
+3. What should I do next?

+> **Never leave the passenger wondering what happened.**
 Then we'll take those wireframes into **Figma** and eventually turn RailEase into a portfolio-ready clickable prototype.